rust-lang/rust/doc/tutorial.md

 ## Unique closures

-Unique closures, written `fn~` in analogy to the `~` pointer type (see next section), hold on to things that can safely be sent between processes.
+Unique closures, written `fn~` in analogy to the `~` pointer type, hold on to things that can safely be sent between processes.
 They copy the values they close over, much like boxed closures, but they also 'own' them—meaning no other code can access them.
 Unique closures are used in concurrent code, particularly